 Hardboiled eggs dyed scarlet are the most vivid symbols of Greek Orthodox Easter food and in our house, it’s an annual event.
+So lets get cracking for Greek Easter.
 I’m not Orthodox but my daughters are, and such cultural traditions celebrate our Greek ties.
 Greek Easter sometimes coincides with the Catholic and Protestant Easter, but is often a week or two later.
 This year Greek Easter Sunday is celebrated on April 15.

 Many Greeks fast beforehand, abstaining from meat, dairy products and oil for up to 40 days beforehand during Lent.
 Eggs can be bought already dyed.
 But it’s more fun to do it yourself during Easter week with a powdered dye added to the pot of water boiling the eggs.
 And then you just need to shine them with a cloth dipped in olive oil.
 Other vivid colors are also used, and they’re often decorated with patterns.
 They are piled into a bowl to make a festive table centre, or added to the center of the sweet Easter bread tsoureki.